Loïc BERTRAND

 loic.bertrand@universite-paris-saclay.fr

 I am a senior researcher at the École normale supérieure Paris-Saclay, which is part of the Université Paris-Saclay.
-I head the research theme on ancient and palaeo-inspired materials and teach in the chemistry department.
-I am the coordinator of the Key Research and Innovation Sector on Tangible Heritage of the Île-de-France region with L. Romary, I. Rouget and A. Thomas and L. de Viguerie which includes 135 laboratories and institutions.
-I coordinate the Atoms for Heritage collaborating center of the International Atomic Energy Agency since 2021 with S. Nomade and S. David.
+I lead the research theme on ancient and palaeo-inspired materials and teach in the chemistry department.
+With L. Romary, I. Rouget, A. Thomas and L. de Viguerie, I am the coordinator of the Île-de-France region's key research and innovation sector on Tangible Heritage, which brings together 135 laboratories and institutions.
+Since 2021, I coordinate the Atoms for Heritage Collaborating Centre of the International Atomic Energy Agency with S. Nomade and S. David.

-As a physico-chemist, I have studied materials from archaeology, cultural heritage, paleoenvironment and palaeontology at the C2RMF (Paris, 1999-2002), the University of Cambridge (UK, 2002-2003), the Laboratoire de Physique des solides (Orsay, 2004-2005), the SOLEIL synchrotron (2005-2020), IPANEMA (2007-2020) and PPSM (since 2022).
+As a physico-chemist, I have studied studied archaeological, cultural heritage, palaeoenvironmental and paleontological materials at the C2RMF (Paris, 1999-2002), the University of Cambridge (UK, 2002-2003), the Laboratoire de Physique des solides (Orsay, 2004-2005), the SOLEIL synchrotron (2005-2020), IPANEMA (2007-2020) and PPSM (since 2022).
 I initiated and built the European laboratory for research on ancient materials IPANEMA and have been its director from 2010 to 2019.
-I have coordinated the participation of France in the European Research Infrastructure for Heritage Science (E-RIHS) from 2015 to 2022, and have been the scientific director of E-RIHS during its preparatory phase.
+I have coordinated France's participation in the European Research Infrastructure for Heritage Science (E-RIHS) from 2015 to 2022, and have been the scientific director of E-RIHS during its preparatory phase.

 Main research interests